freyamehta99/Twitter-Codechella-Hackathon/voice/README.md

 1) takes a URL as an input
 2) downloads the (voice) file from the URL
 3) converts the audio into text
-4) creates two files: text.txt contains all the text from the audio; lists.txt enumerates the words and their timestamps in the audio.
+4) creates the text.txt, which contains all the text from the audio.

 - display_text_button.py: displays the voice's text when a user hits the 'text display' button